Berny23/LD-ToyPad-Emulator/README.md

 ## Usage
 Type your single board computer's IP address in a browser to use the emulator.
 If you want to turn it off, just use the command from earlier (without -r) to shut the device down via SSH.

-Note: Not currently usable mobile.
+Note: Not currently usable on mobile devices.

 ## Acknowledgements
 Shoutout to ags131 for writing one of the main NodeJS libraries I'm using: https://www.npmjs.com/package/node-ld